Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-We define a reduction relation for processes ($P \redd Q$) that formalizes how complementary actions on connected endpoints may synchronize.
-As usual for $\pi$-calculi, reduction relies on \emph{structural congruence} ($P \equiv Q$), which relates processes with minor syntactic differences; it is the smallest congruence on the syntax of processes (Figure~\ref{f:procdef} (top)) satisfying the axioms in Figure~\ref{f:procdef} (middle).
+We define a reduction relation for processes ($P \redd Q$) that formalizes how complementary outputs/inputs on connected names may synchronize.
+As usual for $\pi$-calculi, reduction relies on \emph{structural congruence} ($P \equiv Q$), which relates processes with minor syntactic differences.
+Structural congruence is the smallest congruence on the syntax of processes (\Cref{f:procdef} (top)) satisfying the axioms in \Cref{f:procdef} (center).